zaytiri/handbrake-recursive-folder-video-converter/README.md

 ### Future features

-- Currently, this program only uses the Handbrake enconding tool.
-In the future, it will be implemented an option to also use the FFmpeg enconding tool.
+- Currently, this program only uses the Handbrake encoding tool.
+In the future, it will be implemented an option to also use the FFmpeg encoding tool.
 The user can then choose which one best suits him/her.

 <!--#### Done ✅-->